All Episodes

 It is really not what it used to be.

-They've always been biased, they've always been partisan, but today it's worse than it has ever been.
+But today, it's worse than it has ever been.

-The Republican candidates, all of them need to rev up the base.
+The Republican candidates, all of them, need to rev up the base.

 The Republican base is not jazzed.